Editor's note: This article was originally published January 19, 2018; it was updated September 13, 2018 to reflect the latest information.

 The archipelago had already been facing a recession for over a decade before Hurricanes Irma and Maria hit.
 Almost half of residents lived below the poverty line — by far the highest poverty rate of any U.S. state or territory — and the unemployment rate is nearly three times the national level.

 The damaging effects of the hurricane — the worst storm to strike the island in over 80 years — will haunt residents for many years to come.
-Hundreds of thousands of Puerto Ricans, who are U.S. citizens, have left home and arrived in the continental U.S. since the storm.
-Many others stayed to help Puerto Rico recover.
+More than 135,000 Puerto Ricans, who are U.S. citizens, have left home and settled in the continental U.S. since the storm.
+It’s estimated that nearly half a million residents will leave the island by the end 2019, as a direct result of Maria’s devastation.
+But most Puerto Ricans are committed to staying to recover, no matter how long it takes.

-Now eight months after the storm, they still need a lot of support with essentials and with the hard, long-term work of recovery.
+Now a year after the storm after the storm, they still need a lot of support with essentials and with the hard, long-term work of recovery.
 And hurricane season has returned.
-According to preliminary forecasts, this year's season could be “above average” — a foreboding warning for Puerto Ricans still rebuilding from the last storm, as thousands remain without power and many remain without access to clean water.
+According to preliminary forecasts, this year's season could be “above average” — a foreboding warning for those still rebuilding from the last storm.

-Thanks to generous support from a variety of corporate partners including Walmart, the Miami Foundation and Google.org, Mercy Corps is continuing to support Puerto Rico relief and recovery efforts in the ongoing aftermath of Hurricanes Irma and Maria.
+Thanks to generous support from a variety of corporate partners including Bacardi, BlackRock, Google.org, the Miami Foundation and Walmart, Mercy Corps is continuing to support Puerto Rico relief and recovery efforts in the ongoing aftermath of Hurricanes Irma and Maria.
+One year into Hurricane Maria recovery, here’s what’s happening with Puerto Rico now:

 Read on for more about how Puerto Rico has been affected by the storms, what Mercy Corps and partners are doing, and how you can help.